sculpin/sculpin.io/source/download.md

 Global installation is not recommended as each Sculpin site could have runtime dependencies that are not compatible with the globally installed version of Sculpin.
 This has been a popular method of maintaining Sculpin sites in the past, though, so notes are still left here.
-Just keep in mind that it will probably be better to run the Sculpin that gets installed specifically for your site.
+Please keep in mind that it will probably be better to run the Sculpin that gets installed specifically for your site.